Homies-Tech-Innovation/aethel/docs/backend/00-Core-Architecture-and-Setup.md

 ## 3. Development Environment and Docker

-Docker Compose is used **only** to run the PostgreSQL database.
+Docker Compose is used **only** to run the MongoDB database.
 The backend service must be run locally for development to enable debugging and hot-reloading.

 See the [Docker Guide](../../backend/docker-guide.md) for details.

 > **Note:** This setup is intentionally restrictive for simplicity.
 If running the backend in Docker becomes necessary (e.g., for CI or testing), this guide will be updated.

-## 4. Database Schema Management

-- **Source of Truth:** `aethel-backend/prisma/schema.prisma`
-- **Migrations:** Use Prisma's migration tool for all schema changes.
-  - **Command:** `npx prisma migrate dev` (generates and applies migrations during development)

-## 5. Error Handling
+## 4. Error Handling

 A standardized error handling approach is required for a predictable API.